Claire Moynihan

 Outside of her role with CRPE Faheemah works within local coalition spaces as an educator, advocate, and organizer.
 She teaches within the Black community on a variety of topics that span from spirituality to healing.
 She is the author of three books and is currently writing a young adult novel.

-In her free time, Faheemah loves reading books, working with roots, writing, spending time with her family, and burning racist institutions to the ground.
+In her free time, Faheemah loves reading books, working with roots, writing, spending time with her family, and challenging racist institutions.

 Gustavo Aguirre